 Thermoplastic composites offer multiple advantages, including very short production times and low overall costs, compared to their thermoset counterparts, which today are in frequent use.
 A typical thermoplastic composite part can reduce the manufacturing time by 20-30% compared to metals or other polymer materials.
 Jakob Sigurdsson, Victrex CEO, considers Victrex well positioned to help accelerate the conversion from thermosets to thermoplastics.
-The company is partnering with Aerospace OEMs and research centres, in particular around its VICTREX AE™ 250 composites product family and related technology, enabling aircraft manufacturers to drive high throughput, whilst still meeting safety, quality and environmental requirements.
+The company is partnering with Aerospace OEMs and research centres, in particular around its VICTREX AE™ 250 composites product family and related technology, enabling aircraft manufacturers to drive high throughput, while still meeting safety, quality and environmental requirements.
 Last year, Victrex announced it was investing in a joint venture, TxV Aero Composites, with long-standing development partner TriMack Manufacturing, to build the necessary supply chain.

 The partners remain convinced that this is an essential step in accelerating the adoption of thermoplastics and innovative manufacturing techniques that aim to speed up aircraft production and promote fast time-to-market and fast time-to-revenue.
 With investment in new state of the art facilities TxV sets the course to deliver composite parts at the rate and pace needed for commercial aerospace.
 The acquisition of fibre specialist Zyex and participation in the Thermoplastic Composite Research Centre (TPRC) are also in line with Victrex's long-term objective of enabling greatly enhanced efficiency within the aerospace industry.

 “Developing new polyketone composite solutions for the Aerospace Industry is a time-consuming undertaking and an inevitable part of the development curve prior to widespread industry adoption," commented CEO Sigurdsson.
 "Victrex has proven in the past, across different industries, that by leading the way with pioneering VICTREX™ PAEK-based innovation we can deliver real benefits to our customers and our markets, by speeding up manufacturing time and offering real performance advances.
-Today, our composite solutions are also gaining ground in the oil-and-gas industry, and also have early commercialisation within the medical device space."
+Today, our composite solutions are also gaining ground in the oil-and-gas industry, and also have early commercialization within the medical device space."

 High technology-readiness level

-Herr summarised: “These innovative products can deliver weight savings of up to 60% over conventional metallic solutions, contributing to cuts in fuel consumption and thus emissions, delivering both cost and environmental benefits, whilst offering continuous manufacturing processes and cycle times measured in minutes versus hours for thermoset alternatives.”
+Herr summarised: “These innovative products can deliver weight savings of up to 60% over conventional metallic solutions, contributing to cuts in fuel consumption and thus emissions, delivering both cost and environmental benefits, while offering continuous manufacturing processes and cycle times measured in minutes versus hours for thermoset alternatives.”
 Additional benefits also contribute to the cost equation: